kdlamb/icedeposition/README.md

 ## DiskIce
 The DiskIce.ipynb notebook contains code to plot the parameterizations for deposition coefficient function used in the parcel model.

+## Data Availability
+Data sets for the IsoCloud 4 campaigns used in this analysis can be found at